U.S. hospitals slash use of drug championed by Trump as coronavirus treatment

 British medical journal The Lancet last week published an analysis of 96,000 COVID-19 patients showing those treated with hydroxychloroquine or the related chloroquine had higher risk of death and heart rhythm problems.

-The observational study does not have the rigor of a randomized, placebo-controlled trial, but its size made it influential.
+The observational study does not have the rigor of a randomized, placebo-controlled trial, but its size made it influential, and added to what was observed in the far smaller VA analysis.

 Seattle’s University of Washington hospital system has also stopped recommending hydroxychloroquine as a coronavirus standard of care, noting in its latest treatment guidelines that “recent clinical studies have not demonstrated virologic or clinical benefits.”